| | |

 For the dough

-• 160 grams Active Starter prepared from step 1
+• 160 grams Active Starter all of the prepared sweet stiff starter from step 1

-• 24 grams Lard (unsalted butter, softened is okay to substitute)
+• 24 grams Lard (unsalted butter, softened is okay to substitute), 2 T. and 2 t.

 • 2 Eggs